 Ambulance MBANSs

-[The use of RLAN in ambulances is regarded as marginal, due to the mobility of ambulances and its detrimental effect on RLAN communications.
+The use of RLAN in ambulances is regarded as marginal, due to the mobility of ambulances and its detrimental effect on RLAN communications.
 Therefore it is considered unnecessary to analyse compatibility with ambulance MBANSs in further detail.
-The physical distance between in-building RLANs and in-ambulance MBANSs—together with the attenuation added by the building wall and ambulance chassis—provide enough evidence to expect good coexistence.]
+The physical distance between in-building RLANs and in-ambulance MBANSs—together with the attenuation added by the building wall and ambulance chassis—provide enough evidence to expect good coexistence.

 Summary wideband data transmission systems

-[tbd]
+[

+Healthcare facility MBANSs and home MBANSs:

+According to the results presented above, in worst-case situations—modelled with MCL calculations—the interference distance between wideband data transmission systems and MBANSs is 0.6 km (healthcare facility MBANS as interferer), 2.7 km (home MBANS as interferer), and 2.4 km (MBANS as victim).
+The simulation-based average-case analysis yielded ≤0.2% interference probability from MBANSs into wideband data transmission systems.
+In the other coexistence direction, the obtained results lie in the range of 15% - 23% probability of interference from wideband data transmission systems.

+Co-channel compatibility is not given between wideband data transmission systems and MBANSs in healthcare facilities and homes.
+Average case simulation results unveiled significant interference levels from wideband data transmission systems into MBANSs.
+Due to the widespread deployment of wideband data transmission systems (such as WLANs), separation-based mitigation measures are not practicable in healthcare facilities and patient homes.

+Ambulance MBANSs:

+Due to the absence or very low footprint of wideband data transmission systems within ambulances, co-channel compatibility with ambulance MBANSs can be expected.

+]

 ISM

 Some of the examples of ISM applications that could be considered as potential interferers to MBANSs for the hospital environment would be e.g. cauterising tools used as surgery aids in hospitals or microwave ovens, which may be found both in hospitals and patient homes.
 Regarding the cauterising tools, this study could not get hold of any reliable data that would allow deterministic characterising of RF emissions from these devices.
-Regarding microwave ovens, as discussed in previous ECC reports [ECC rep 149], it appears that the leakage of RF power from microwave ovens is very small (e.g. 0,2 mW/cm2 quoted in some sources [ ]) compared to other applications such as WLAN APs.
+Regarding microwave ovens, as discussed in previous ECC reports [ECC rep 149], it appears that the leakage of RF power from microwave ovens is very small (e.g. 0.2 mW/cm2 quoted in some sources [ ]) compared to other applications such as WLAN APs.
 Therefore for the above described reasons, both of these ISM devices were left out of this study.

 Non-specific SRDs